 The O&K Tunnel is located 1.37 miles north of Jackson, Kentucky at O&K Junction and was constructed in 1891 by the Kentucky Union Railway.

-The Wheeling Tunnel carries Interstate 70 and U.S. Route 250 under Wheeling Hill in Wheeling, West Virginia.
+The Wheeling Tunnel carries Interstate 70 and US 250 under Wheeling Hill in Wheeling, West Virginia.
 Construction of a tunnel under Wheeling Hill was spurred by the construction of the adjoining Fort Henry Bridge.
 With the interstate highway system proposed, the reuse of the Fort Henry Bridge was ideal for adaption for Interstate 70, which would extend from Ohio from the west into West Virginia and Pennsylvania to the east.